Petaaar/SASH/README.md

 ### The SASH (or Simple Automated Script Headers) Project.

-The SASH (or Simple Automated Script Headers) Project is a project, where I, by myself try to create simple, yet powerfull command-based system for operating with a files, folders, ect..
+The SASH (or Simple Automated Script Headers) Project is a project, where I try to create simple, yet powerfull command-based system for operating with a files, folders, ect..

 ### Currently added commands: